BSVino/Blender/README.md

 * ~~If the user is in grab/scale/rotate mode and presses the button again, it does nothing.~~
 * ~~If the user holds down a grab/scale/rotate tool, letting go does not finish the task.~~
 * There is a + to open the "n" control panel but no - to close it.
-* Clicking in empty space does not unselect.
+* ~~Clicking in empty space does not unselect.~~ - Implemented with the changes to circle select.
-* Right click to select is default.
-Left click should select.
+* ~~Right click to select is default.
+Left click should select.~~ - Implemented with the interaction config.
 * Right click should bring up a context menu.
-* Rotate around selection is not default.
+* ~~Rotate around selection is not default.~~ - Implemented with the interaction config.
-* There is no drag select or touch select.
+* ~~There is no drag select or touch select.~~ - Implemented with the changes to circle select.
 * ~~Double click on an edge should select an edge loop.~~ - Implemented with a configuration binding.
-* Python binding helpers are everywhere and irrelevant to most users.
+* ~~Python binding helpers are everywhere and irrelevant to most users.~~ - Implemented with the interaction config.
 * No BEVEL TOOL [(Possible implementation?)](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Modeling/Bevel)
 * Right clicking does not offer delete and sometimes rename
 * Primary selection color is white, invisible when dealing with white things.